Crotty Dam: History

+Construction of the dam commenced in the 1980s following the Franklin Dam controversy, and the reservoir was flooded in 1991.
+The dam was named in honour of James Crotty who founded the North Mount Lyell Copper Mine at the turn of the 20th century.
+A ghost town site of the eponymous Crotty was submerged by the waters of Lake Burbury; as was the settlement of Darwin.

+Technical details

 The Crotty Dam, together with the Darwin Dam, are two major dams that form the headwaters for the King River Hydroelectric Power Development.
 The dam is located in the upper reaches of the King River gorge where the river breaks through the West Coast Range.
 It captures the high rainfall in the catchment of the King River and allows diversion of water through a tunnel to the John Butters Power Station downstream of the dam.

-The Crotty Dam wall, constructed with 770 e3m3 of concrete faced rock and gravel fill core, is 83 m high and 245 m long.
-At 100% capacity the dam wall holds back 1081420 ML (43,000×106 cu ft) of water.
-The surface area of Lake Burbury is 53250 ha and the catchment area is 559 km2.
-The single uncontrolled and controlled spillway is capable of discharging 435 m3/s.
+The concrete-faced rock-filled dam wall is 83 m high and 245 m long.
+When full, Lake Burbury has capacity of 1081420 ML and covers 53250 ha, draw from a catchment area of 559 km2.
+The single controlled and uncontrolled spillway is capable of discharging 435 m3/s.

 Spillway

-A unique feature of the dam is its spillway.
 The spillway is located on the embankment, rather than on one of the rock abutments.
-This had never been successfully attempted before in the design of dams of any significant height, due to problems in making allowance for embankment settlements.
-In the case of Crotty Dam, the embankment was partly composed of well graded gravels, and thus a very high modulus of embankment deformation was achieved.
+This unique spillway approach had never been successfully attempted before in the design of dams of any significant height, due to problems in making allowance for embankment settlements.
+In the case of the Crotty Dam, the embankment was partly composed of well graded gravels, and thus a very high modulus of embankment deformation was achieved.
 The high modulus limits embankment settlements.
-Additionally, the spillway was designed to articulate in order to accommodate any settlement that did occur.

-The spillway is designed to allow sufficient time for a large jet flow valve located in the diversion tunnel to be opened so that larger floods can be safely handled.
+Additionally, the spillway was designed to articulate in order to accommodate any settlement that did occur and to allow sufficient time for a large jet flow valve in the diversion tunnel to be opened so that larger floods can be safely handled.

 The spillway designers, Sergio Giudici, also the chief engineer on the Gordon Dam, Frank Kinstler, Steven Li, Tony Morse and Graeme Maher were acknowledged within the engineering community because the spillway was the first known to provide for articulation of the spillway structure so that movements in its foundations could occur without damage to the overlying structure.
+In 2001, Engineers Australia selected Crotty Dam as one of the 25 dams with the greatest Australian heritage value and it was awarded a Historic Engineering Marker as part of the Engineering Heritage Recognition Program.